hiqdev/hidev/ROADMAP.md

 ### 0.2.0

-- status&update super goals: run status/update command on every goal that has it
+- status/install/update super goals: run status/install/update action on every goal that has it
 - gitignore build from hashmap with comments
 - travis
 - scrutinizer